jackalope-code/desktop-apps/README.md

 * Add metadata parse (read/write) options (not to be confused with metadata in the Rust library, which would be useful here in differentiating symlinks/dirs/files).
   * ID3
     * v1
+      * Write ID3v1 tag using different software and test reading with this program with a test file and case
       * READ LAST 128 bytes into struct somehow
       * After getting the rest working, parse the genre table and get a genre somehow
   * EXIF